Last Updated: 08.30.2023

 If you’re charged with your first, second, or tenth Baltimore DUI, a speeding ticket, or other criminal or traffic violations…You need an experienced Baltimore DUI lawyer on your side.
 One who will work to get you the best possible result.

 Below are answers to common questions on Maryland PBJs.

-Is Probation Before Judgment a conviction?
+Is Probation Before Judgment a Conviction in Maryland?

-Are probation before judgements public records?
+Is a probation before judgement on public records?

 No, PBJs are not available to the public.

 What is the best way to get a probation before judgement?

 In Maryland, the best way is to contact EN Lawyers who can guide you through the process.